by David Fideler

 While the early Greek Stoics spoke of the perfect sage, the later Roman Stoics focused on Stoicism as a path, in which you make small amounts of progress each day.

 In Search of the Perfect Sage

-Epictetus and Marcus Aurelius hardly even mention the idea of the Sage, and while Seneca does draw on it, he says that the Sage is as rare as the “Egyptian Phoenix,” which appears every five-hundred years.
+Epictetus and Marcus Aurelius hardly even mention the idea of the sage, and while Seneca does draw on it extensively, he says that the sage is as rare as the “Egyptian Phoenix,” which appears every five-hundred years.

 Stoicism Is a Path of Daily Progress

 Seneca did not consider himself to be a sage, but presents himself in his Letters to Lucilius as someone who is still making progress each day, at an advanced age, which he urges Lucilius to strive for as well.

 The Stoics considered philosophy to be akin to a kind of therapy or medicine, and in a telling passage Seneca writes to Lucilius, describing himself as a fellow patient in a hospital ward, who is just a bit farther along the path, and sharing some remedies he himself has found to be helpful:

 I am not such a hypocrite as to offer cures while I am sick myself.
 No, I am lying in the same ward, as it were, conversing with you about our common ailment and sharing remedies.
 So listen to me as if I were talking to myself: I am letting you into my private room and giving myself instructions while you are standing by.